Mikaela/mikaela.github.io/n/darkreader.md

 1. Font and more

 - Change font: yes
-- Font name: `OpenDyslexic, ui-serif, system-ui, serif, emoji`
+- Font name: `ui-serif, system-ui`, or whatever fits the situation.
+I just get annoyed by other options.

-In _Settings_ there is additionally _Detect dark theme_ option which is nice, but again disables font changing.
+In _Settings_ there is additionally _Detect dark theme_ option.